Dependency Injection

 Dependency Types

-Singleton - One instance for the entire module lifecycle
+One instance shared across the entire module lifecycle:

 @override